 PrepScholar Collection of Old and New Official SAT Practice Tests

-While these tests use old versions of the SAT, they can still be useful for your prep as long as you focus on relevant question types and skip the ones no longer tested (such as Sentence Completion).
+While many of these tests use old versions of the SAT, they can still be useful for your prep as long as you focus on relevant question types and skip the ones no longer tested (such as Sentence Completion).

 You can also try out a 5-day free trial of PrepScholar's online test prep program.
 For these 5 days, you'll have access to the entire program and can try out whether this approach to test prep works for you.
 PrepScholar helps break down your SAT prep into manageable goals, tracks your progress, and customizes your studying so you're focusing on the practice problems where you need the most improvement.
 If you enjoy this approach to test prep, then you can continue on with the entire program.
 If not, then you can call it quits after your 5-day trial.